Chapter 9 : The Bilius Complication

 Hermione soon returned wearing a pair if old jeans and a t-shirt.
 “Titus won’t be up for about another half hour.
 Would either of you like some tea?”

 Ginny and Ron nodded as Hermione walked over to the stove.
 They watched Hermione in the kitchen, pity in their eyes.
 The siblings that had so recently been enraged at the brunette, now understood how difficult her life had grown to be.
 They had not yet forgiven her for what she had done, but they had looked passed it and focused on what had been done to her.

 Ron looked at Hermione and saw the woman he loved, the woman who had been stolen from him.
 He saw the woman who had been from stolen from him and ripped into a broken, miserable, mother Hermione.
 He began to regret leaving that night on the hunt.
 All of Hermione’s trouble might not have happened.
-If he had just listened to Hermione and stayed, he might not have have broken her heart.
+If he had just listened to Hermione and stayed, he might not have broken her heart.
 They might have still been together during the battle.
 She might not have been intimate with Fred.
 Fred might not have been distracted.
 He might have been able to see the curse coming and dodge it.
 Fred might still be alive.
 Titus might not have ever been born.
 Hermione might have never married Charlie.
 Hermione might still be his.

 Ron looked back at Hermione and a new light found him.
 If he had stayed and Fred had lived, his relationship with Hermione would’ve fallen apart in a different way.
 They would have fallen apart no matter what.
 Maybe it would have been painless.
 But the reality is, it was going to happen no matter what.
 They would have fallen apart and Fred and Hermione would have fallen together.
 They would have had a child that wasn’t Titus.
 They would have had a child the right way.
 They would have gotten married, much to everyone’s surprise.
 They would’ve gotten married and had children.
 Maybe they would’ve had a baby girl.
 Maybe they would’ve named her something like Rose.